frroberts-csc/lumi-userguide/docs/firststeps/getstarted.md

     **Do not give this passphrase to anyone.**

-    **Do not include this passphrase in any support requests.** (There is no legitimate use of this passphrase by any support personnel, at any time.
-Report anyone asking you to give them your passphrase or password, immediately please.)
+    **Do not include this passphrase, or the private key, in any support requests.**
+    (There is no legitimate use of this passphrase by any support personnel, at any time.
+    Report anyone asking you to give them your passphrase or password, immediately, please.)

-    The private key, with or without passphrase, should never be shared with anyone, not even with LUMI staff.
-It should also be stored only in the local computer (public key can be safely stored in cloud services).
-Protect it with a good password!
+    The SSH private key, with or without passphrase, should never be shared with anyone, not even with LUMI staff.
+It should also be stored only in the local computer (public key can be safely transmitted to any public place).
+Protect the private key with a good passphrase!
     Otherwise, anyone with access to the file system can steal your SSH key.

 ### Upload your public key

-Now that you have generated your key pair, you need to set up your **public** key in your [user profile][myaccessid-profile].
-From there, the public key will be copied to LUMI with some delay according to the synchronization schedule.
+Now that you have generated your key pair, you need to upload your SSH **public** key into your [user profile][myaccessid-profile].
+From there, the SSH public key will be copied to LUMI with some delay according to the synchronization schedule.
 This schedule is currently at once every 10 minutes.